 It’s also easy to navigate around the app and switch between different features and styles for quick mapping.

 The basic plan is free and comes with five boards with fifty elements per board.
-It even allows real-time collaboration and chat, personal planner, and whiteboards.
+It even allows real-time collaboration and chat, personal planners, and whiteboards.

 The below rates are for a monthly subscription and per user.
 However, if you decide to buy the annual plan, you can save almost 33% on both plans.